 PS.
 Who knows?
 Next year we might find a way to actually play Holi in London.
 Interested?
 Let us know below!

 * This information was published for our 2012 Holi celebrations.
-For 2013, we’ve something much bigger and better planned – see www.dishoom.com/holi to find out more…
+For 2013, we held a proper Holi party, and for 2014 we’ve something even bigger and better planned – see www.dishoom.com/holi to find out more…

 - Pri says:

 I love Holi!
 It's my favourite festival (bit biased as I was born on Holi) and its colours always bring joy.
 If you're keen for organising a mass Holi in London without worrying about cleaning up, what about in a public park?
 If it's just coloured water, surely it wouldn't be a big deal?
 You could have suburban teams or boys v girls to get everyone going.